Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 North star

 Start with the smallest loop that solves the real task.
-Anthropic's production guidance still draws the healthiest line in the field: use workflows when the sequence is known, and reach for more autonomous agents only when runtime adaptation is actually necessary.
+Anthropic's production guidance still draws the line I trust.
+Use workflows when the sequence is known.
+Reach for more autonomous agents only when runtime adaptation is actually necessary.

 Default production stance

 Build the narrowest loop that preserves evidence, approvals, and eval coverage.
-Extra autonomy is only useful after the narrower version has clearly become the bottleneck.
+More autonomy is useful only after the narrow version has become the bottleneck.

 Small-loop default